 The first one is obvious, and most likely not an option.
 However, if you are able to make it work, it’s where you’ll save the most money.
-If you can organise taking your holiday in the weeks after the three-week Easter period or before it, you’ll save a lot of money.
-Nearly all the car parks showed increases during the three weeks, some a lot more than others!
-The weeks of the 25th March – 1st April and the 22nd April – 29th April were both far cheaper in the majority of cases than the middle three weeks.
+Of course, it goes without saying that if you can organise taking your holiday in the weeks before or after the weeks affected by Easter you’ll save a lot of money.
+2019 was slightly different to other years that the most expensive week was the one just prior to Easter, so this year, we’d recommend trying to take your trip after Easter to bag the cheapest parking.

 Choose your car park wisely

-Avoid the official airport car parks.
-In most instances we found out that the official long stay car parks were far more expensive and had the biggest price hikes.
+Quite often the official long stay car parks were far more expensive and had the biggest price hikes.
 You might be worried about using a car park not operated by the airport but you can choose car parks that have the Park Mark and have good reviews.
 All car parks used in our research have a rating of 4 stars or more.
 Our results clearly showed that these car parks kept their prices lower and fluctuated less than others, so you could really save some money.
-There are of course exceptions and some car parks will see huge price increases the closer the holidays get.
+There are of course exceptions and some car parks will still see huge price increases the closer the holidays get.

 Not everyone will be lucky enough to do this, but if you have the option of travelling from two different airports, you may find that one is much cheaper than the other.
 This is particularly the case when you look at airports that are a bit more regional, when we conducted our research it seemed that despite being busy still, airports such as Bristol had far more consistent prices for airport parking over the Easter period.
 As you would expect, the London airports were all far worse and will be expected to get worse the closer to Easter we get.